blackchip-org/lfs-rpm/README.md

 ### `./pod build <packages.spec.txt>`

-This calls `./pod rpm` for each spe file found in *packages.spec.txt*.
-To rebuild all spec files in the build container in the proper order, use:
+This calls `./pod rpm` for each spec file found in *packages.spec.txt*.
+To rebuild all spec files up to stage 3 in the proper order, use:

     ./pod build rebuild.spec.txt

 ### `./pod export <image.pkg.txt>`

-Export a filesystem to be used for a bootable image using the list of packages found in *image.pkg.txt*.
-The build container is used as the base for this filesystem so any additional package required to boot msut be found in the package list.
+Export a filesystem for a bootable image using the list of packages found in *image.pkg.txt*.
+The build container is used as the base for this filesystem so any additional package required to boot must be found in the package list.
 An example of a working set can be found in `pod-image.pkg.txt`.
 Add additional packages to this list as desired.